akshat666/-bootponggame/README.md

 # Operating system written as a Pong game in boot sector

 No OS, no drivers — just x86 assembly and BIOS.
 512 bytes exactly.
-Boots in QEMU.Run it:
+Boots in QEMU.

 # Size
 512 bytes